Skip to main content

 Step 2: Here, look for the Show spoilers content section.
 You’ll have a few different choices here, including On services I moderate and Always, depending on how you want to view spoilers.

-Step 3: These options only exist on the desktop version of Discord for now, so don't try looking for them on mobile.
+Step 3: These options only exist on the desktop version of Discord at this time, so don't try looking for them on mobile.
+There are other options, though - for example, you could use strike through text on Discord, although this is usually used for comic effect.

 Want to learn more about how to use Discord?
 Why not learn how to pin a message on Discord to make your server information more readily accessible.
 Dealing with a troubling user?
 Here's how to report them.